Fihiz/42-my_libasm_begins/README.md

 * __A microprocessor__, any of a type of miniature electronic device that contains the arithmetic, logic, and control circuitry necessary to perform the functions of a digital computer’s central processing unit.
 In effect, this kind of integrated circuit can interpret and execute program instructions as well as handle arithmetic operations.

-* __A register__ is a memory location internal to a processor .
+* __A register__ is a memory location internal to a processor.
 Registers are at the top of the memory hierarchy  : they are the fastest memory in a computer, but the manufacturing cost is the highest because space in a microprocessor is limited.

 * __A processor__ is the part of a computer that performs operations on the information that is put into it (CPU = Central Processing Unit)